ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The order of the fields in each `element-list` field do not affect the result of the comparison.

-If any entry in the condition ECT `element-list` does not have a matching entry in the ACS entry `element-list` field then the authorities do not match.
+If any entry in the condition ECT `element-list` does not have a matching entry in the ACS entry `element-list` field then the `element-list` do not match.

 ### Element map comparison {#sec-compare-element-map}